amirmasoudabdol/Bilbo/docs/hacking-strategies/falsifying-data.md

 Here we offer a customizable algorithm to achieve a few variations of data falsification.
 We focused on three primary form of data falsification: perturbation, swapping, and switching data.

-- In **permutation approach**, Researcher selects a set of value from a specific group, and adds a certain level of noise to each.
+- In **permutation approach**, the Researcher selects a set of value from a specific group, and adds a certain level of noise to each.
-- In **swapping approach**, Researcher selects a set of treatment groups, or dependent variables, and swap certain number of datapoint between them.
+- In **swapping approach**, the Researcher selects a set of treatment groups, or dependent variables, and swap certain number of datapoint between them.
-- In **switching approach**, Researcher selects a certain number of datapoint and move them to an another group.
+- In **switching approach**, the Researcher selects a certain number of datapoint and move them to an another group.

 Every approach can be customized even further to achieve a certain behavior.